rushman95/NBA_draft_classification/README.md

 NBA_draft_classification
 ==============================

-Building a classifier to predict if college NBA player will be drafted based on statistics
+Building a classifier to predict if college NBA player will be drafted based on statistics for the current season.

 Project Organization
 ------------